-It is important to note that housing in this area can be very expensive compared to other areas of the country.
+It is important to note that housing in the DMV can be very expensive compared to other areas of the country.
 The Housing Office maintains a list of properties offered through the Rental Partnership Program (RPP).
 Service Members renting through the program receive discounted rent and are generally not required to pay a security deposit.

 Soldiers E-5 and below without dependents must obtain a certificate of non-availability from the Housing Office before signing a lease.
 For all Service Members signing a lease, please ensure that there is a military clause in your lease agreement.
 Be sure to have the Housing Office or Legal Services review it before signing.

 Temporary Lodging on JBM-HH is limited, so please call and make reservations ahead of time.
 If lodging is not available, you are welcome to utilize a local hotel or temporary lodging facility at any other military installation in the area.

 Children and Schools:

 There are no schools on JBM-HH.
 Your residence will determine which school your child attends.
 The JBM-HH area is within Arlington County.
 Those with parental concerns about educations systems or special education services in certain school districts within the NCR may contact the School Liaison Office (SLO) at +1 (703)696-7620.
 The SLO can also provide you with current public, charter, or private school information.